 Each year since 2010, the waiver has been extended annually.
 FHA announced the rule would expire on December 31, 2014, at 11:59 PM.
 In order to qualify under the existing waiver, contracts must be fully executed prior to that date/time.

 There will continue to be exceptions allowed for the following entities:

 - Sales by HUD (Department of Housing and Urban Development) of properties owned by them (REO).

 - Sales by other federal agencies of REO properties.

 - Sales of properties by nonprofit organizations that have been approved to purchase and resell HUD REO properties.

-Upon announcement by HUD through issuance of a notice, sales of properties in areas designated by the President as federal disaster areas.
+Upon the announcement by HUD through the issuance of a notice, sales of properties in areas designated by the President as federal disaster areas.